A Mangaka's Weirdly Wonderful Workplace

-A Mangaka's Weirdly Wonderful Workplace (笑顔のたえない職場です。, Egao no Taenai Shokuba Desu) is a Japanese manga series written and illustrated by Kuzushiro.
-It was initially published as a one-shot published in Kodansha's josei manga magazine Kiss in February 2019.
+A Mangaka's Weirdly Wonderful Workplace (笑顔のたえない職場です。, Egao no Taenai Shokuba Desu.) is a Japanese manga series written and illustrated by Kuzushiro.
+It was initially published as a one-shot comic in Kodansha's josei manga magazine Kiss in February 2019.
 It later began serialization on Kodansha's Comic Days manga website in May 2019.
-An anime television series adaptation produced by Voil premiered in October 2025.
+An anime television series adaptation produced by Voil aired from October to December 2025.

+Plot

+Nana Futami is a fledgling mangaka who has recently started serialization of her first manga series, Dear Subaru.
+As this is her first series, she finds it difficult to cope with her work as a mangaka, missing deadlines and feeling nervous about her work.
+To make matters worse, she has begun to neglect her health, gaining weight and developing delusions.
+However, through her colleagues, including her assistant Mizuki Hazama and editor Kaede Satō, Nana learns to overcome her low self-esteem and enjoy her work.